srpillai/myStocks/README.md

 # README

-This is Stock Market app that let's you look up stock quotes and financial information and save it to a database.
+The Stock Market app that let's you look up stock quotes and financial information and save it to a database.

-Uses Ruby on Rails with a database.
+Uses Ruby on Rails with sqlite database.

 ## Built With: